In our latest Employment Essentials article, we share our top picks of recent employment law developments that may affect your business.

 On 15 July 2022, the Government announced that it was backing the Employment (Allocation of Tips) Bill.
 The Bill, if passed, will ensure that all tips go to workers by making it unlawful for businesses to hold back service charges.
 A new statutory Code of Practice will be developed to provide businesses and staff with advice on how tips should be distributed.
 In addition, workers will receive a new right to request more information about an employer's tipping record with employers being required to have a written policy on how tips are allocated.
 It will still be possible for employees to pool tips and for tronc systems to be operated independently of the employer.

 There is no information at present on when the changes, which will apply in England, Wales and Scotland, will be brought into force should the Bill be passed.

 10. The hot topic of hot temperatures

 A number of MPs and unions are calling on the Government to introduce legislation to ensure employers maintain maximum temperatures in the workplace of 30 degrees Celsius, or 27 degrees Celsius for workers doing strenuous work and to require employers to introduce effective control measures, such as installing ventilation or moving staff away from windows and heat sources.
 So what is the current position?

-If you have any questions about this article, or about employment law in general, please get in touch with Jane Fielding or Connie Cliff.
+If you have any questions about this article, or about employment law in general, please get in touch with Connie Cliff.